MarijoR/pa22_final_ass_frame/README.md

 - this project was done by following the AMM and Kitties tutorial on figment
 - The NFT Part works and a pallet for that was created (check the pallet part)
 - The pallet for the AMM was created by following the tutorials on substrate and AMM Tutorial on Figment.
+The ink part was translated to a pallet :-)
 - There was even i try of tight coupling by following the live coding session of Shawn but i dont think it works as it should be

 The project was a total overkill for my current skillset and after the two first days of depression, I started to make some progress.